 This talk outlines recent progress at Tyndall towards various aspects of MicroTIPs technology, including microneedles for drug delivery and diagnostics, embedded sensors for system monitoring, and communications modules for control and feedback.

 Dr. Conor O'Mahony is a Senior Research Scientist with the Tyndall National Institute, and an Adjunct Professor at Chongqing Technology and Business University, China.
 His team is focussed on the development of Micro Transdermal Interface Platforms (MicroTIPs) - high-value, wearable systems that combine transdermal delivery, diagnostics, self-awareness and communications capabilities.
-These 'smart patches' interact with the outermost skin layers in a minimally invasive manner, and will blur the lines between implantable medical devices and the current generation of wearable electronics.
+For use in theranostics and advanced woundcare, these 'smart patches' interact with the outermost skin layers in a minimally invasive manner, and will blur the lines between implantable medical devices and the current generation of wearable electronics.

-He is a member of the Editorial Board of Journal of Micromechanics and Microengineering, has published over fifty peer-reviewed journal papers, and has filed nine patent applications.
-Dr O'Mahony has chaired two international conferences in Cork, and was a member of the team which received the inaugural University College Cork Research Team of the Year Award 2012.
+He is a member of the Editorial Board of Journal of Micromechanics and Microengineering, has published over fifty peer-reviewed journal papers, and given numerous conference presentations worldwide.